saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - display information that describes the device
 - display information about the BGP neighbors

 Doing this using NAPALM is very straightforward.
+We need to do the following:
+- import napalm
+- select the proper driver
+- use the `get_facts` and `get_bgp_neighbors`

 <p align="center" >
   <img src="https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/napalm/img/napalm_information_example.png">
 </p>

-Pretty much, the only thing we need to do is displayed above.
-First, we need to select the proper driver.
-After that, we call the `getters` we are interested in.
-In this case, we are going for `get_facts` and `get_bgp_neighbors`.

 The Python required to perform the above when connection to a Juniper device will be something like the following: